 What are shoppers looking for right now from Western businesses?
 Have you noticed any buying trends?

 I think shoppers in all venues look for things that make them stand out, and it goes back to value.
 Shopping [is] because of how it makes us feel, and I think that in the world, there’s a lot of unrest and uncertainty, and so I think that people are buying things that have meaning to them.
 I think that people need to hear normalcy.
 I trust in the Lord, and I pray for our country, but there’s a level of anxiety that’s just kind of hanging over people, because we’re not used to dealing with unknowns.

-We’re not used to dealing with the word ‘no’ like, ‘no, you cannot travel,’ and so even though people are out and about, every day it changes.
-This whole thing is not normal.
 It’s a unique thing to have to deal with, and it just kind of overshadows everything.
-There are so many things that people had to deal with in the past seven months that are unresolved.
-There are a lot of things that are very unnerving, so I think the best thing retailers can do is provide a platform of: ‘We’re still here.
+I think the best thing retailers can do is provide a platform of: ‘We’re still here.
 We’re solid.
 We have great things.’
 It’s almost like people pulling into a safe harbor for a moment.

 By God’s grace we didn’t close a day, and we’re just very thankful.
 Business is good, and we’re maintaining.

 Do you have any tips for other Western businesses looking to take their business online right now?

 I think if they take [business] online, take it with a very positive upbeat messaging.
 Get COVID and all of that out of your lingo.
 That might be pushing you to [go online] but don’t keep talking about it.
 Just say, ‘Hey, we’re so excited.
 We’re going to be more accessible.
 We’re here for you.
 This is a great way for us to show you new product lines, and you can always pick up the phone.
 We are here.’